bitamg/Capstone/README.md

 ## Recommendations

-Most of Thai restaurants are in Cluster 2 which is around Adelaide, King, Richmond areas and lowest (close to zero) in Cluster 1 areas which are North Toronto West and Parkdale areas.
-Also, there are good opportunities to open near Chinatown, St James town as the competition seems to be low.
-Looking at nearby venues, it seems Cluster 1 might be a good location as there are not a lot of Asian restaurants in these areas.
-Therefore, this project recommends the entrepreneur to open an authentic Burmese restaurant in these locations with little to no competition.
-Nonetheless, if the food is authentic, affordable and good taste, I am confident that it will have great following everywhere =)
+Most of Mimddle Eatern restaurants are in Cluster 2 which is around Dovercourt Village, and lowest (close to zero) in Cluster.It seems Cluster 1 might be a good location as there is only one Middle Eastern restaurants.

-Limitations and Suggestions for Future Research

-In this project, I only take into consideration of one factor: the occurrence / existence of Thai restaurants in each neighborhood.
-There are many factors that can be taken into consideration such as population density, income of residents, rent that could influence the decision to open a new restaurant.
-However, to put all these data into this project is not possible to do within a short time frame for this capstone project.
-Future research can take into consideration of these factors.
-In addition, I am relying on the existence of Thai restaurants only for this project but future research can take into consideration of other variables such as existence of Asian restaurants, Asian population level in each neighborhood etc.

-Conclusion

-In this project, we have gone through the process of identifying the business problem, specifying the data required, extracting and preparing the data, performing the machine learning by utilizing k-means clustering and providing recommendation to the stakeholder.